 They say you cannot teach old dogs new tricks.
 It has been proven wrong many times, but the idea is, that once you have your own ways, it’s hard to deviate from them.

 Last summer I had plenty of time for experimentation.
 I’ve also had an old development idea I wanted to take on the road for some time.
 As I was very much stuck in the world of the Java enterprise, I decided to give the “new age” methodologies/technologies a go.
 I’ll summarize the stages I’ve taken to learn, create and refactor the architecture to it’s current, still non-final stage.

-In the past days, I have been posting eight articles on various topics.
+In the past days, as part of an attempt to form a blogging habit, I have posted eight articles on various topics.
 So far it was quite easy, as I was rolling a few ideas ahead of me, for a while.
 It is becoming increasingly difficult, as time goes by.

 Starting up your GTD system in Freeplane is quite easy, all you need is an inbox, a place to put your projects to, a place to put the items for review, and optionally a place to place your archive tasks.

 To simplify it even more, the new release now contains simple template to get you started.… Read More Template to get you started with Freeplane GTD

 This is the sixth post in my attempt to start a blogging habit.
 When you mail order something really cheap from China, you must prepare to make compromises, or even some modifications.
 That was the case with this HDMI to VGA converter as well.

 Thanks to Miguel Molina’s translation efforts, the add-on is now available in Spanish!
 As usual the add-on is available on the release site, or on GitHub.
 You can use this direct link to download the add-on.